Integrating an External Kernel Module into Buildroot

 $(eval $(generic-package))

-The XYZ_MODULE_MAKE_OPTS variable allows you to pass compile-time parameters to the make system.
-If the kernel module requires any specific configuration flags, define them here.
-These flags will be passed during the build process.
+XYZ_MODULE_MAKE_OPTS Passes compile-time parameters to the make system.
+Define any kernel module configuration flags here; they will be forwarded during the build.

-The define KERNEL_MODULE_BUILD_CMDS section is where the actual build commands are defined.
-This step ultimately invokes the module’s top-level Makefile, which then triggers the standard Linux Kernel module compilation flow.
+KERNEL_MODULE_BUILD_CMDS Defines the actual build commands.
+Invokes the module’s top-level Makefile, which triggers the standard Linux kernel module compilation flow.

 $(MAKE) -C '$(@D)' LINUX_DIR='$(LINUX_DIR)' CC='$(TARGET_CC)' LD='$(TARGET_LD)' modules

-Since LINUX_DIR, TARGET_CC, and TARGET_LD are managed by Buildroot, there’s no need to redefine them.
-Buildroot takes care of passing the appropriate values.
-It ensures that the module is compiled with the correct toolchain and kernel headers.
+No manual redefinition needed: LINUX_DIR, TARGET_CC, and TARGET_LD are all managed by Buildroot.
+There is no need to redefine them – Buildroot passes the correct values automatically, ensuring the module is compiled with the right toolchain and kernel headers.

-Now, we need to inform the Buildroot package system that our newly created package xyz should be included.
-To do this, we modify the Buildroot package configuration file:
+Now we need to inform the Buildroot package system that our newly created package xyz should be included.
+Open buildroot/package/Config.in and add the following entry:

 menu "Menu-name whatever you like"